filecoin-project/filecoin-docs/docs/about-filecoin/how-filecoin-works.md

 ## Additional materials

-Filecoin is built on top of [mature projects](../project/related-projects/) like libp2p (networking, addressing, message distribution), IPLD (data formats, encoding, and content-addressed data structures), IPFS (data transfers), and Multi formats (future-proof data types).
+Filecoin is built on top of [mature projects](../project/related-projects/) like libp2p (networking, addressing, message distribution), IPLD (data formats, encoding, and content-addressed data structures), IPFS (data transfers), and multiformats (future-proof data types).

 Here are some links to useful introductory materials about the technology that powers Filecoin and about Filecoin itself: